 Not so fast.
 In fact, this is a huge myth.
 Participants in the SMILES study, a recent study examining the connection between food and mood, saved $140 Australian dollars a month while eating a brain-healthy diet.
 Still, it is one of the most common questions I get.
 How can I eat for brain health on a budget?
-Sure organic blueberries and wild salmon can be expensive…. or not.
 Here are some ideas for you to grow your brain without shrinking your wallet.

 Our Favorite Brain Food on a Budget Hacks: